virtualcommons/sesef/README.md

-### csidex
+### sesefe
-_csidex_ is a Java framework providing networking, persistence, and configuration support for real-time interactive collective action experiments.
+_sesefe_ is a Java framework providing networking, persistence, and configuration support for real-time interactive collective action experiments.
 For concrete examples, see the [foraging](https://bitbucket.org/virtualcommons/foraging) and [irrigation](https://bitbucket.org/virtualcommons/irrigation) experiments.